yssource/rhai/doc/src/start/examples/scripts.md

 Language Feature Scripts
 -----------------------

-There are also a number of examples scripts that showcase Rhai's features, all in the `scripts` folder:
+There are also a number of examples scripts that showcase Rhai's features, all in the `scripts` directory:

 | Script                                                                                                   | Description                                                                   |
 | -------------------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------- |